-Additionally, this type of therapy has proven successful at helping family members, colleagues, and other peers better understand these often difficult situations.
-Reality therapy encompasses sensitivity and empathy in an authentic way that opens the eyes of clients without shame, regret or embarrassment.
-Reality therapy is also an extremely useful approach in family settings.
-Using respect and acceptance, each family member is given the opportunity to express their needs and desires in order to lay the foundation for a plan that will develop into closer bonds, deeper understanding and better conflict resolution.Limitations and Concerns
+Additionally, this type of therapy has been shown to be successful at helping family members, colleagues, and other peers to better understand difficult situations.
+Reality therapy attempts to encompass sensitivity and empathy in an authentic way.
+Reality therapy may also be a useful approach in family therapy.
+Each family member is given the opportunity to express their needs and desires with respect and acceptance in order to lay the foundation for a plan that will develop into closer bonds, deeper understanding, and better conflict resolution.Limitations and Concerns

-Last updated: 05-15-2013
+Last updated: 07-02-2015